newwayland/blog/content/post/great-fiscal-sleight-of-hand/index.md

 > but funding medical science and so on.

 This, then, may be the great sleight of hand.
-The Chancellor will bow to the "tiresome iteration" of the household analogy.
+The Chancellor will bow to the ["tiresome iteration"][4] of the household analogy.
 She will dutifully "find" the money by raising taxes, satisfying the media and her political opponents that her sums add up.